 A decline in bone strength can easily lead to a fracture on the wrist, vertebra, or hip.

 If you exercise, then your bones will be under pressure.
 Blood flow will increase, transporting nutrient-rich cell building and repair properties.

 The pressure will stimulate them to become firm, dense, and have new tissue.
-Cardio after 50 is crucial for your bones’ health.
+Cardio exercises, as well as some weight training, are crucial for your bones’ health.

 Reduce Chances of a Fall